garyyu/docs/Monetary-Policy.md

 ## It will get forked into a "get rich quick" coin

 Fine.
-But the keyword in "get rich quick" is "quick".
+But the keyword in "get rich quick" is _quick_.
 Moderate yearly variations in supply are fairly slow in comparison.